How To Create A Widget Plugin For WordPress

 extract( $args );

-// these are the widget options
+// Check the widget options

 echo $before_widget;